-- See generator manufacturer's operating information for specific instructions and precautions. - Reduce all electrical loads.
+See generator manufacturer's operating information for specific instructions and precautions.

+- Reduce all electrical loads.
 (Shut off lights, fans, appliances, etc.) - If the generator has not been run for two weeks or more, you may need to prime the fuel system before attempting to start.
-(See generator manufacturer's information. - Press the starter switch and hold on until you hear the generator engine running. - Let the generator engine stabilize and run smoothly before turning appliances or electrical equipment on. - Do not overload generator by turning too many items on.
+(See generator manufacturer's information. - Press the generator switch On and hold until you hear the generator engine running. - Let the generator engine stabilize and run smoothly before turning appliances or electrical equipment on. - Do not overload generator by turning too many items on.
 See load chart for estimation of typical RV loads.